3M Young Hygienist Award

 These awards recognise the best candidates in each year from those who have achieved the BOHS Certificate of Operational Competence in Occupational Hygiene and Diploma of Professional Competence in Occupational Hygiene, respectively.
 They are named in honour of two past Presidents, both of whom were also Bedford Award recipients.
 The prize for each is £250.

-Dr Damien Boyd was the winner of the David Hickish Award for 2012 and Andrew Simpson was the winner of the Ted King Award for 2012.
+Nigel Mandley was the winner of the David Hickish Award for 2013 and Alana Stevens was the winner of the Ted King Award for 2013.

 Working For A Healthier Workplace – The Peter Isaac Award